muhamuttaqien/siamese-fruits-detector/README.md

 ![](./images/training_images.png)

+## Test Images

+Test Images cover six classes of fruits and vegetables variants.
+All was never seen by the network when trained:

+* Strawberry
+* Tomato Cherry Red
+* Pepper Yellow
+* Cauliflower
+* Grapefruit Pink
+* Guava
+* Clementine
+* Physalis with Husk

 ## Deep Learning Framework

 To research and implement the technique, I was supported by two popular open-source Deep Learning framework, namely: [Pytorch](https://pytorch.org/) and [ReNom](https://renom.jp).